AKAD0/pytorch_hellow/README.md

 \end{aligned}
 $$
 ### > Optimization procedure
-For the problem the SGD was chosen to optimize the problem.
+For the problem the SGD was chosen to optimize the model.

 Only the b_final was setted to optimize.